git-lokesh/stock_app/README.md

 - Last
 - Close
 - Total Trade Quantity
 - Turnover (Lacs)

-The Date column is converted to datetime format and used as the index for time series modeling.
+The `Date` column is converted to datetime format and used as the index for all time series modeling and analysis.

 ---